This tea wagon is made of mahogany veneer and measures 18"W x 27"D x 30"H.

 |Rutherford House Tea Cart|

 The ornate silver tea pot pictured above and below is suspended in a cradle or stand from a pin at each side of the vessel.
-This permits the hostess to pour from her chair elegantly by tipping the tea pot over each cup.
+This permits the hostess to pour from her chair elegantly by tipping the heavy tea pot over each cup.
 The cup would be passed to either the guest or a maid would take the cup to a seated guest on a tray.
 This style of tea pot may also be used for guests to serve themselves.
 It is stationary so there is more control, less chances of spillage and easy access for refills.